gamma-opt/spro-notes/course/content/chapter_1/1-the_farmers_problem.md

 ## Considering multiple scenarios individually

-To illustrate what this means, let us consider that crop yields can fluctuate $\pm$ 20% due to climate related factors such as solar incidence and rainfall.
+To illustrate this, let us consider that crop yields can fluctuate $\pm$ 20% due to climate-related factors such as solar incidence and rainfall.
 The most natural way to take into consideration such variation is to rely on the notion of *scenarios*, which essentially means solving the problem for different inputs (in this case different crop yields) and seeing how the optimal strategy changes.

 Let us first consider that our yields are 20% higher than the average values listed in {numref}`farmers_data`.
 Then our optimal decisions become